wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

     (2) Every person commits an offence who---

-    *   (a) wilfully obstructs or hinders the Tribunal or any member of it or any authorised person in any inspection or examination of papers, documents, records, or things under [clause 7(1)(a)][353]; or
+    *   (a) wilfully obstructs or hinders the Tribunal or any member of it or any authorised person in any inspection or examination of papers, documents, records, or things under [clause 7(1)(a)][357]; or

-    *   (b) without sufficient cause, fails to comply with any requirement of the Tribunal or any authorised person made under [clause 7(1)(b) or (c)][353]; or
+    *   (b) without sufficient cause, fails to comply with any requirement of the Tribunal or any authorised person made under [clause 7(1)(b) or (c)][357]; or

-    *   (c) without sufficient cause, acts in contravention of, or fails to comply with, any order made by the Tribunal under [clause 7(3)][353] or any term or condition of the order.
+    *   (c) without sufficient cause, acts in contravention of, or fails to comply with, any order made by the Tribunal under [clause 7(3)][357] or any term or condition of the order.

-    (3) Every person who commits an offence against subclause (1) or subclause (2) is liable on summary conviction to a fine not exceeding $1,500\.
+    (3) Every person who commits an offence against subclause (1) or subclause (2) is liable on conviction to a fine not exceeding $1,500\.

-    (4) No person summoned to attend before the Tribunal may be convicted of an offence against subclause (1) unless there was tendered or paid to that person travelling expenses in accordance with [clause 10][356].
+    (4) No person summoned to attend before the Tribunal may be convicted of an offence against subclause (1) unless there was tendered or paid to that person travelling expenses in accordance with [clause 10][360].

     Compare: 1995 No 95 Schedule 1 cl 12

+    Schedule 1 clause 12(3): amended, on 1 July 2013, by [section 413][290] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13 Contempt of Tribunal

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who---

     *   (a) assaults, threatens, or intimidates, or intentionally insults, the Tribunal or any member of it or any adviser to, or officer of, the Tribunal, during a sitting of the Tribunal, or in going to, or returning from, any sitting; or